marcoheine-com/disseminationapp/README.md

 # Automated Dissemination Application
-As a part of the masterthesis **"development of a communication and information concept for the dissemination of scientific results and publications"** this automated application was developed to improve the dissemination of scientific results and publications from the IRIXYS Center.
+As a part of the masterthesis **"development of a communication and information concept for the dissemination of scientific results and publications"** this automated application was developed to improve the dissemination of scientific results and publications of an institute of the university of Passau.

 ## Getting started